huggingface/blog/gradio-spaces.md

 It's so easy to demonstrate a Machine Learning project thanks to [Gradio](https://gradio.app/).
 In this blog post, we'll walk you through:
 - the recent Gradio integration that helps you demo models from the Hub seamlessly with few lines of code leveraging the [Inference API](https://huggingface.co/inference-api).
-- how to host your model checkpoints that are not in the Hugging Face hub, in the Hugging Face Spaces.
+- how to use Hugging Face Spaces to host demos of your own models.